RhinoHealth/user-resources/examples/generalized-compute/merge-datasets/README.md

-# Generalized Compute Example - Merge Cohorts Data
+# Generalized Compute Example - Merge Datasets
 <br/>

 ### **Description**

-This example provides files that can be used with the Rhino Health Generalized Compute capability to remotely merge two input cohorts into a single output cohort on a Rhino Client.
+This example provides files that can be used with the Rhino Health Generalized Compute capability to remotely merge two input datasets into a single output dataset on a Rhino Client.

 It shows how to:
 * Process multiple input CSV files